aileen-byte/Team14/personal statements/Jeshmeera.md

 - For normal execution, the PC+4 adder provides the next sequential address
 - The branch adder computes PC + immediate for branch instructions.

+### Top Implementation

-In the top-level module, we use the provided mux2 to choose between the sequential address and the branch target based on PCsrc.
-We (co-author Aileen) implemented this directly in the top to simplify the design and avoid creating an unnecessary extra module.
+I also implemented the relevant code in the top-level module.
+Most notably, in the top-level module, we used the provided mux2 to select between the sequential address and the branch target based on PCsrc, and we (co-author Aileen) implemented this directly in the top.
+This was a purposeful design choice we made to simplify the design and avoid creating an unnecessary additional module.

 ## Pipeline Registers